sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 1. preservation of production data
 1. other developers

 If your migration is run on any sort of staging or production environment and you don't, in ordinary practice, wipe that database, then that migration is set-in-stone.
 Your top concern when writing a migration, is to not do any damage to production data.
-Your users will never forgive you if you accidentally delete pictures of fluffy.
+Your users will never forgive you if you accidentally delete pictures of their cat Fluffy.

 If other developers are already working with your migration (perhaps it was merged to a shared feature branch), then it is set-in-stone.
 If you were to change your migration now they would have to update their branch to match and be very very certain that they did not accidentally introduce a different variation of your migration.